anoma/nspec/docs/arch/integrations/adapters/evm.md

 ## EVM and RM State Correspondence

-From the protocol adapter contract viewpoint, we can distinguish between two types of EVM state:
+Taking a protocol adapter contract-centric viewpoint, we can distinguish between two types of EVM state:

 1. Internal [[Resource Machine|resource machine (RM)]] state being maintained inside the protocol adapter contract that is constituted by commitments, nullifiers, and blobs (see [Storage](#storage)).
 2. External state existing in smart contracts being independent of the protocol adapter and its internal RM state.

-To **interoperate with the state in external contracts**, the protocol adapter contract can, during transaction processing, make read and write calls to them and **create corresponding resources** in its internal state containing the input and output data from the external state reads and writes.
+To **interoperate with state in external contracts**, the protocol adapter contract can, during transaction execution, **make read and write calls** to them and **create corresponding resources** in its internal state containing the input and output data from the external state reads and writes.

-The correspondence to an external contract managing EVM state is established through a custom and permissionlessly deployed [forwarder contract](#forwarder-contract) and an associated [singleton calldata-carrying resource](#calldata-carrier-resource) that must be consumed and created with each call to the external contract.
+The above is achieved by the protocol adapter accepting optional call instructions as part of the transaction object it executes.
+A call instruction contains the address of a **[forwarder contract](#forwarder-contract)**  which conducts the actual state read and write calls in the target contract and returns eventual return data.

 ```mermaid
 flowchart LR